tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ## WinArea Error
 Duration: hh:mm:ss

-If you play the game and manage to exit the 2D level by entering the `WinArea`.
-The **Debugger** shows this error:
+If you play the game and manage to exit the 2D level by entering the `WinArea` the **Debugger** shows this error:
 ```
 E 0:00:36:347   platforming_manager_2d.gd:19 @ turn_off(): Disabling a CollisionObject node during a physics callback is not allowed and will cause undesired behavior.
 Disable with call_deferred() instead.
     <C++ Source>  scene/2d/physics/collision_object_2d.cpp:244 @ _apply_disabled()